Airlines

 [Note that the heading says to accelerate faster than the speed of light, which is acceptable physics - not to exceed the current unchallenged 99%C caveat.]

-Earlier it was shown that @15,000 rpm, the C-Drive generates 172,700,000 kg-force.
-This is sufficient to propel a 5.6 tonne vehicle to the speed of light in 1 second (172,700,000 kg-f/30,600 kg-f).
-In terms of the energy required to achieve this, which is 3.38bn N. The C-Drive does not need to have an extreme energy source, engine or motor capable of generating 3.38bn N, it just needs an engine to store this value as pre-launch kinetic energy (B-Ken).
+Earlier it was shown that @15,000 rpm, the C-Drive generates 172,700,000 kg-force, (where moving 1kg to the speed of light in 1 second requires 30,600,000 kg-f).
+This is sufficient to propel a 5.6 tonne vehicle to the speed of light in 16.4 minutes [1000 seconds] (172,700,000 kg-f / 30,600,000 kg-f x 1000s).
+In terms of the energy required to achieve this, which is 3.38bn N [1.694 billion Newtons per collider arm].
+The C-Drive does not need to have an extreme energy source, engine or motor capable of generating 3.38bn N, it just needs an engine to store this value as pre-launch kinetic energy (B-Ken).

 It has thus far been the general belief that humanity will only travel at the speed of light when warp technology or some other exotic form of propulsion is invented.
 However, the velocity itself is not unobtainable, its not something we can only fantasize about achieving in some far off future that never seems to arrive, it can be done today.